AntonVanAssche/BashPass/.github/WIKI/Getting-Started.md

 Is this correct? (y/N) y
 ```

-Now it's time to set a name for the key.
-This can be anything (example: `BashPass`).
+Choose a name for the key, this can be anything you like:

 ```
 Real name: Bashpass
 ```

-Once you've set a name for the key, it's time to set the email address, this is **IMPORTANT** to remember, you'll need this later to configure BashPass.
+Enter the email address you want to use:

 ```
 Email address: example@gmail.com
 ```

-The final step to generate your GPG key is to set a comment, this isn't needed but can be useful in case you have more than one GPG key on your computer.
-After this just confirm the settings and you're done.
+Finally, enter a comment, this can be anything you like, empty is fine:

 ```
 Comment: BashPass encryption key
 ```

-Now your key will be generated.
-Once this is done you'll see something like this:
+Once all the options are set, you should a see a message like this:

 ```
 pub   rsa3072 2022-04-22 [SC]